fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 We cannot make fundamental changes to our concept so shortly before the final presentation.
 For example, we cannot implement remote control for the vertical tablet angle.
 However, there are small things that we can polish:

-* We can reduce the motor speed to make the device less scary, loud and abrupt
+* We can reduce the motor speed to make the device less scary, loud, and abrupt
 * We can make the acceleration gradual to make movements smoother
 * We can swap the "turn" and sideways (left/right) buttons of our web interface
 * We can add ultrasonic sensors for edge detection (or at least the simulation of it for our presentation)